Top 9 Places to Visit in Hampi - 2021

 🕔 Timings : Everyday 8:30 am - 6:00 pm

-⚠️ The temple complex is situated about 1.5 km off the main road - cars are not allowed till the entrance.
+⚠️ The temple complex is situated about 1.5 kms off the main road - cars are not allowed till the entrance.
 There is a huge parking area dedicated for visitors.
 From the parking area you have 2 options to get to the temple : either walk or take a ride on the government run electric vehicles charging ₹20 per person one way.
 Please note that this service almost always has a long slow moving line, so be prepared to wait.

 2. Virupaksha Temple

 💳 Free | 🕑 2.5 hrs

 Believed to be operating uninterruptedly ever since its inception in the 7th century, Virupaksha temple is the oldest and the principal temple in Hampi.
 The temple is dedicated to Lord Shiva, local goddess Pampa’s husband.
 The temple is situated on the banks of the Tungabhadra River.
 Its large golden gopuram stands out among other monuments of the city and is a symbol of Hampi.
-In southern India Gopuram is a large pyramidal tower over the entrance gate to a temple precinct.
-Best time to visit the temple is early morning - it gets very crowded as the day progresses.
+(In southern India, Gopuram is a large pyramidal tower over the entrance gate to a temple precinct).
+Best time to visit the temple is early mornings - it gets very crowded as the day progresses.

-Situated beside Virupaksha Temple and walkable up from the Virupaksha Temple enclosure, there are multiple ways to reach the hilltop.
-It is a famous place to hang out and get amazing views of the setting sun as well as of Virupaksha Temple.
-It also houses the Hemakuta Hill Temple and is also called the Sunset Point by the locals.
-Note that it closes down after sundown.
+Situated just beside the Virupaksha temple are the famous Hemakuta hills - there are multiple ways to reach the hilltop.
+It is a famous place to hang out and get amazing views of the setting sun as well as of Virupaksha temple.
+It houses the Hemakuta Hill Temple and is called the Sunset Point by locals.
+Note that entry is closed after sundown.

 🕔 Timings: Everyday 9:00 AM - 1:00 PM and 5:00 PM - 9:00 PM

-Don’t forget to visit Lakshmi, the in house elephant.
+Don’t forget to visit Lakshmi, the in house temple elephant.
 She is very friendly and offers her blessings by tapping the devotees head with her trunk!
 Note that Lakshmi is a very smart elephant and only accepts notes - no coins!
 Bananas and other fruits are her favorite and she will readily accept and gobble them happily :) Langoors and monkeys surround her and try to steal her food.

 3. Queen’s Bath and Octagonal Bath